visdesignlab/Sanguine/backend/README.md

   - Allowed Methods: `GET, POST, PUT, DELETE`
   - Parameters:
     `name`: The name of the state object.
     `definition`: The state definition, usually the string from our provenance library.
+    `public`: true/false indicating whether the state should be public
   - Description: Handles state saving into a database on the backend.
 A GET will retrieve the state object by name.
 A POST creates a state object.
 A PUT updates a state object.
 Finally, a DELETE will delete a state object.
 The required parameters for each type of request are documented in the examples.
   - Example:
     ```